 This sports bar in Santa Monica has set up a fenced-in patio in their back parking lot with tables, couches, and plenty of TVs.
-Their weekly specials include $2 Taco Tuesdays, $1 Wing Wednesdays, and $6 Old Fashioned Fridays, all of which will make you forget the 2020 Angels season.
+Their weekly specials include $2 Taco Tuesdays, $1 Wing Wednesdays, and $6 Old Fashioned Fridays.
+That’s way more winning than the Chargers ever do.

 This Pico sports bar has always been one of the most packed places in the city on game days.
-Now, nothing is exactly packed, but it’s still a great place to head for the NBA Playoffs or NFL action.
+Now, nothing is exactly packed, but it’s still a great place to watch the World Series or NFL action.
 They have a bunch of two-tops in the new patio out back, plus a big TV.

 The Game Sports Bar

 When your sports bar is called The Game, you better have a good set-up for sports viewing.
 And that’s exactly what this place has - a massive outdoor seating area in Westchester with a tons of flat-screens, a full bar, and all kinds of bar food like wings, sandwiches, and mozzarella sticks.

 This massive brewery in Atwater Village has a few different patios filled with TVs, and is open for you to order a sandwich and a flight of LA-brewed beer while attempting to figure out WTF is happening with the Rams’ offense.

 The new parking lot patio at The Holloway is covered in Dodger Blue from the moment you walk in, so you know exactly what you’re getting at this excellent Echo Park sports bar.
 They’ve got Dodgers, Rams, and Chargers games, and some great micheladas.